AnaghTechSavvy/Transcribero/README.md

 # Transcribero 🧬

 An interactive command-line utility built in Python using the **Biopython** library.
 This tool allows users to securely authenticate and batch-process multiple DNA sequences simultaneously, transcribing them into their corresponding mRNA strands.
+(I AM A BEGINNER AND 17 YO.
+SINCE I AM NEW TO THIS SUGGESTIONS AND YOUR OPINIONS WILL MEAN A LOT GUYS.
+THANK YOU!)

 ---